opentok/opentok-android-sdk-samples/Basic-Video-Capturer/README.md

 > Note: If you aren't familiar with setting up a basic video chat application, you should do that first.
 Check out the [Basic-Video-Chat](../Basic-Video-Chat) project and [accompanying tutorial](https://tokbox.com/developer/tutorials/android/basic-video-chat/).

 > [Camera](https://developer.android.com/reference/android/hardware/camera/package-summary) class was deprecated in API level 21.
-Please check [Basic Video Capturer Camera 2](../Basic-Video-Capturer-Camera-2) project for most up to date solution.
+Please check [Basic Video Capturer Camera 2](../Basic-Video-Capturer-Camera-2) project.

 > Note: Check [Custom Video Driver](../Custom-Video-Driver) project to see how custom video capturer and custom video renderer works together.